-Jacqueline Bouvier Kennedy Onassis was one of our country's most stylish and elegant icons for decades, but she was no empty, aloof beauty.
-As Natalie Portman takes on the role of the legendary former First Lady in Jackie, let's take a look at five things you might not have known about Jackie O.
+Jacqueline Bouvier Kennedy Onassis, who was born on July 28, 1929, was one of our country's most stylish and elegant icons for decades, but she was no empty, aloof beauty.
+Let's take a look at five things you might not have known about Jackie O.

 Jacqueline Bouvier came to international prominence when JFK became president, but she very nearly had a different husband.
 In December 1951, she became engaged to another man, John G. W. Husted.
 Husted was a Yale grad, a stockbroker, and a member of the same upper class of New York society as the Bouvier family.